cast-org/figuration/site/4.0/get-started/accessibility.md

 As stated on our [about page]({{ site.path }}/about/overview/), our goal is to make Figuration a consistent, robust, but easy to use front-end framework for developing web sites and applications.
 Figuration includes generalized components and functionality designed to work for keyboard, mouse, and touch users, while providing basic accessibility requirements.

-It is possible to create projects that meet the [<abbr title="Web Content Accessibility Guidelines">WCAG</abbr> 2.0](https://www.w3.org/TR/WCAG20/) (A/AA/AAA), [Section 508](https://www.section508.gov/), or other accessibility requirements.
+It is possible to create projects that meet the [<abbr title="Web Content Accessibility Guidelines">WCAG</abbr> 2.0](https://www.w3.org/TR/WCAG21/) (A/AA/AAA), [Section 508](https://www.section508.gov/), or other accessibility requirements.
 However, creators may need to include additional styling, JavaScript functionality, and markup, along with additional <abbr title="Accessible Rich Internet Applications">ARIA</abbr> roles and attributes to meet certain requirements.

+## Color Contrast

+Some combinations of colors that currently make up Figuration's default palette—used throughout the framework for things such as button variations, alert variations, form validation indicators—may lead to *insufficient* color contrast (below the recommended [WCAG 2.1 text color contrast ratio of 4.5:1](https://www.w3.org/TR/WCAG21/#contrast-minimum) and the [WCAG 2.1 non-text color contrast ratio of 3:1](https://www.w3.org/TR/WCAG21/#non-text-contrast)).
+Authors are encouraged to test their specific uses of color and, where necessary, manually modify/extend these default colors to ensure adequate color contrast ratios.

 ## Skip Navigation